constrainedcooking/constrainedcooking.github.io/index.md

 Constrained Cooking is a Meteor application that creates a way for students to share creative recipes tailored to limited kitchen resources, limited ingredients, and limited time.

-# About the Team

-Our team is comprised of Aidan Akamine, Collin Takasaki, Cristina McLaughlin, and Brandon Kang.

-Aidan...

-Collin ...

-Cristina plans to help with design and layout.
-Tweaking colors, finding pictures, and fixing padding and margins are some of her favorite things to do.

-Brandon ...

 ## Goals

 We have several goals that will be included in our final system: